 Example: mg/L or g/L

-Screenshot 1: Example metric editing page
+Example metric details page

-Screenshot 2: Example property editing page
+Example metric editing page

 Open in full page